moStard-org/applesauce/.changeset/orange-eggs-relax.md

 "applesauce-core": minor
 ---

-Add `GiftWrapQuery` with pubkey and optional locked filter
+Add `GiftWrapModel` with pubkey and optional locked filter